CameronCSS/CameronCSS/README.md

 ## **About**

 In 2022 I started studying data tools and analytics.
-I learned a lot about SQL databases and presenting data to non-technical peers with Power BI and Tableau.
+I learned a lot about SQL databases presenting data to non-technical peers, and creating custom code to take my projects to the next level.

-During this time I also discovered a love for creating apps and useful tools.
-With my knowledge of databases and data structures it slowly led me towards deeper data development with both Python and JavaScript.
+During this time I discovered my love for data and creating apps.
 <br>
 <br>
-Fast forward to 2024, and here I am, deeply engrossed in digging through data and making useful Web apps.
+Fast forward to 2024, and here I am, digging through data and making Web apps using 🐍Python and 🧑‍💻JavaScript

 ----
 > [!IMPORTANT]